bartszulc-qa/blog/_posts/2014-09-28-behavior-driven-development-part-1.md

 In the middle you will find tests that exercise many units building services (so called medium tests, medium in scope and details).
 These tests are slower comparing to Unit Tests, as their need to spawn a context with all the classes, their configurations, integration details.
 There are also less credible, more error prone, than small tests, as they require all the units to work correctly, and may require communication over network.
 You may test the components through an API.
 As these tests are in the middle of the structure, you should have fair number of them, not too much, not to little, just enough.

 At the top of the pyramid are end to end tests, big tests (high in scope, low in details), that require all the components, all the applications in a system, to work together.
 These are the tests you would normally execute from an user perspective, through User Interface.
 Big tests are the most unreliable ones.
 Not only dependent components may work incorrectly due to various reasons, including environmental and configuration, but you may also encounter issues specific to distributed systems, like networking and concurrency issues.
 These tests are also very slow.
 You need to create proper environment with all the components for the tests to run, and you are affected by latencies in communication between these components, limited resources, and so on.
 You should have limited number of such tests.
-Only the most crucial behaviours should be represented by big tests.
+Only the most crucial behaviors should be represented by big tests.
 Analyse business and technical risk while creating big tests.

 In some implementations of the pyramid there is an additional layer, covering manual or exploratory tests.
 Personally, I prefer the second implementation.